 A member of the Appraisers Association of America for more than twenty years, Zegart has appraised quilts for insurance, charitable donation, business, and estate evaluation purposes.
 She has appraised quilts for a number of not-for-profit institutions and private collections across the country.
 She was a seminar panelist for «Appraising Quilts: from Antique Quilts to Art Quilts," Great American Quilt Festival 4, Museum of American Folk Art, New York, May 14, 1993.
 In the fall of 2005 she presented a breakout session, «Misperceptions vs. Reality in the World of Old Quilts,» at the Appraisers Association of America's National Conference in New York.
 Zegart has lectured on the topic of appraising quilts at New York University and for the national conference of the Appraisers Association of America as part of a panel on «Art in Volatile Markets.» She was a panelist at the seminar «Appraising Your Quilts: From Antique Quilts to Art Quilts» at the International Quilt Festival in Houston in 1998.

-Successfully completed a 15-hour course and examination on the Uniform Standards of Professional Appraisal Practice (USPAP), the Congressionally-reorganized set of appraisal standards promulgated by The Appraisal Foundation: completed on May 18th, 2010, effective through May 18th, 2015.
+Successfully completed a 7-hour course on the Uniform Standards of Professional Appraisal Practice (USPAP), the Congressionally-reorganized set of appraisal standards promulgated by The Appraisal Foundation: completed on October 11, 2013, effective through October 11, 2015.

 In 2005, she served as a panelist at the «Collectors, Collecting and Collections»